 If your Echo is too close to an open window, an intruder could use it without your consent by eavesdropping and recording your voice.

-Near a Toilet or Sink or bathtub
+Near a toilet, sink, or bathtub

 Toilets, sinks, and bathtubs pose similar problems for the Echo.
 If you knock it sideways, bump it, or it somehow slides during an earthquake, it could land in water and short circuit.
 It is recommended to keep your Echo away from water or fluids of any kind, similar to other electronic devices.